solliancenet/azure-synapse-analytics-workshop-300/day-01/lab01-data-integration-part-1.md

     FROM [wwi_external].[DailySalesCounts]
     ```

 2. Select **Run** from the toolbar menu to execute the SQL command.
+Connect to `SQLPool01` if it is not selected.

 You should see an error similar to: `Failed to execute query.
 Error: HdfsBridge::recordReaderFillBuffer - Unexpected error encountered filling record reader buffer: HadoopExecutionException: Too many columns in the line.`.